SUSE-Developer-Community/sandbox-welcome-content/content/quickstart.md

 ## CLI access

-I'm assuming you already installed the Cloud Foundry CLI (check here for installation instructions).
+I'm assuming you already installed the Cloud Foundry CLI (check [here](/cli/) for detailed instructions regarding CLI use).

 Start the login process with:
 ``` bash
 cf login -a https://api.cap.explore.suse.dev -sso
 ```

-This will return a URL you need to copy into your browser, which will take you to the login page.
+This will return a URL that you need to copy into your browser.
+This will take you to the login page of the SUSE developer portal.
 After logging in there, you will receive a one-time token, which you need to copy into your terminal like:
 ``` bash
 cf login -sso-passcode <your token>
 API endpoint: https://api.cap.explore.suse.dev